makeabilitylab/physcomp/electronics/variable-resistors.md

 ## Activity: Swap in another variable resistor

-After you finish the above, we would like you to play and experiment with other variable resistors in your hardware kits, which include the thermistor (in your Plusivo box), the light-dependent resistor (also in your Plusivo box), the slide potentiometer, and/or my favorite, the force-sensitive resistor.
+After you finish the above, we would like you to play and experiment with other variable resistors in your hardware kits, which include the **thermistor** (in your Plusivo box), the **light-dependent resistor** (also in your Plusivo box), the **slide potentiometer**, and/or my favorite, the **force-sensitive resistor**.

 Choose two of these and swap them in instead of the trim potentiometer on your breadboard.
 Take some photos, a video demo, and write a brief description of what you observed/learned for your prototyping journals.

 We provide two examples below.